capcom6/android-sms-gateway/README.md

 For further privacy, you can deploy your own private server.
 See the [Private Server](https://sms-gate.app/getting-started/private-server/) section for more details.

+When connected to the cloud server, received messages (SMS, Data SMS, and MMS) are automatically uploaded to the server for centralized access.

 ### Webhooks

 Use webhooks to receive notifications for messaging events (e.g., incoming SMS and MMS).